-(Ware’s expression “so-called ‘Rohingya’” looks bad, but I hope it’s a pedantic reference to the uncertain origins of the name, rather than a clichéd expression of anti-Rohingya propaganda.
-Ware’s well researched chapter shows an unusually balanced and impartial point of view.)
+(Ware’s expression “so-called ‘Rohingya’” looked bad, but was presumably a pedantic reference to the uncertain origins of the name, rather than a clichéd expression of anti-Rohingya propaganda.
+Ware’s well researched chapter showed an unusually balanced and impartial point of view.)

-A semi-autonomous and federal state arrangement could be implemented by Myanmar and, perhaps, Bangladesh.
-Interested superpowers the USA, China and Russia could urge them to do that.
-It’d bring peace and stability to the region, and would therefore be in everyone’s interest.
+A semi-autonomous and federal state arrangement could have been implemented by Myanmar and, perhaps, Bangladesh.
+Interested superpowers the USA, China and Russia could have urged them to do that.
+It would have brought peace and stability to the region, and would therefore be in everyone’s interest.

-Bill Richardson, a seasoned US diplomat and friend of Suu Kyi, resigned from an international panel set up by Suu Kyi to advise on the Rohingya crisis.
-The panel was set up last year to advise on implementing the findings of the Annan commission.
-See August and September, 2017, above.)
+Bill Richardson, a seasoned US diplomat and friend of Suu Kyi, resigned from the international panel set up by Suu Kyi to advise on the Rohingya crisis.
+The panel was set up in 2017 to advise on implementing the findings of the Annan commission.
+(See August and September, 2017, above.)

 Richardson, a former adviser to the US Clintonadministration, had known Suu Kyi for decades, and visited her while she was under house arrest in the 1990s.
 Richardson claimed that the panel was a ‘whitewash‘ and accused Suu Kyi of lacking ‘moral leadership‘.